Zlatan Ibrahimović: Controversial remarks

-On 20 July 2019, Ibrahimović elbowed Mohamed El Monir during a match with the LA Galaxy against Los Angeles FC, then had an altercation after the match with their goalkeeping coach Zak Abdel, telling him: "Go home.
-You little bitch.
-Go home".
-More controversy followed suit when, following Galaxy's loss to crosstown rivals Los Angeles in the playoffs, Ibrahimović was seen making obscene gestures towards heckling fans as he left the pitch.
+Hammarby investment

 In November 2019, Ibrahimović bought a 23.5% stake in Stockholm-based club Hammarby, who were the rivals of the striker's boyhood team, Malmö FF.
 In a statement, Ibrahimović expressed his admiration for the club and its fans, and how he was excited for the opportunity to support "one of the most interesting and influential clubs in Sweden."
 However, this investment decision infuriated many fans of Malmö who considered it a betrayal, and they vandalized his bronze statue and set it ablaze.
 Ibrahimović responded to the incident by claiming that the decision had nothing to do with where he began his career.

-Ibrahimović received a one-match ban following an altercation with former teammate Romelu Lukaku in his side's Coppa Italia fixture against Inter Milan in January 2021, in which pitchside microphones picked up Ibrahimović repeatedly telling Lukaku, "Go do your voodoo shit", calling him a "little donkey", and telling him to "call [his] mother".
-Ibrahimović denied accusations of racism, posting on Twitter: "there is no place for racism."
-An investigation was opened by the Italian Football Federation, with a potential ten-match ban for Ibrahimović if found guilty of racial abuse.
-However, it was reported in March that he had been cleared of the charge, as the incident was deemed purely unsportsmanlike and only warranted a fine.
+Involvement in betting

 In April 2021, Ibrahimović was investigated by UEFA over alleged financial interest in a betting company called "Bethard".
 A month later, he was fined €50,000 by UEFA for breaking disciplinary regulations related to his interest in the aforementioned betting company.

+Qatar visit

+During the controversial 2022 FIFA World Cup, Ibrahimović visited Qatar, amidst a widespread boycott of the tournament.
+Ibrahimović later stated that he had a "10/10" experience during his time in the country and praised Qatari politics, stating that "Qatar has a system that works" while "Sweden does not have a system that fully works".
+His remarks faced widespread criticism from media and numerous human rights activists who raised concerns about the state of human rights in Qatar.